notpresident35/awesome-learn-gamedev/README.md

 ### Shaders

-💠🟪 [Shaders for Game Devs](https://www.youtube.com/watch?v=kfM-yu0iQBk&list=PLImQaTpSAdsCnJon-Eir92SZMl7tPBS4Z) | [Math for Game Devs](https://www.youtube.com/watch?v=MOYiVLEnhrw&list=PLImQaTpSAdsD88wprTConznD1OY1EfK_V) | [Tool Dev](https://www.youtube.com/watch?v=pZ45O2hg_30&list=PLImQaTpSAdsBKEkUvKxw6p0tpwl7ylw0d) - An introduction to HLSL Shaders using Unity, math specifically used in game development, and tool development (or creating tools to make game development more productive) by Freya Holmer.
+[Shaders for Game Devs](https://www.youtube.com/watch?v=kfM-yu0iQBk&list=PLImQaTpSAdsCnJon-Eir92SZMl7tPBS4Z) 💠🟪 - An introduction to HLSL Shaders using Unity by Freya Holmér.

-🟪 [The Book of Shaders](https://thebookofshaders.com/00/) - A book on GLSL pixel shaders.
+[The Book of Shaders](https://thebookofshaders.com/00/) 🟪 - A book on GLSL pixel shaders.

-💠🟪 [Catlike Coding](https://catlikecoding.com/unity/tutorials/) - Unity and HLSL Shader Tutorials.
+[Catlike Coding](https://catlikecoding.com/unity/tutorials/) 🟪 - Unity and HLSL Shader Tutorials.

 [Shadertoy](https://www.shadertoy.com/) - An online shader editor and hosting/sharing site.

-🟪 [Render Doc](https://renderdoc.org/) - A program that breaks down a frame rendered from a game and allows you to analyze processes that created it.
+[Render Doc](https://renderdoc.org/) 🟪 - A program that breaks down a frame rendered from a game and allows you to analyze processes that created it.

-💠[Intro to Shader Graph](https://www.cyanilux.com/tutorials/intro-to-shader-graph/) - A detailed introduction to shader graph in Unity.
+[Intro to Shader Graph](https://www.cyanilux.com/tutorials/intro-to-shader-graph/) 💠 - A detailed introduction to shader graph in Unity.

 [Cyanilux](https://www.cyanilux.com/contents/) - Tutorials and shader breakdowns (same blog as above).